Shorter-Shenck/Zillow_Cluster_Regression/README.md

 > Be prepared to answer panel questions about all project areas

 ## Project Business Goals
-> Construct ML Regression model that accurately predicts property tax assessed values (`taxvaluedollarcnt` - rename) of *Single Family Properties* using attributes of the properties? </br>
+> Construct ML Regression model that accurately predicts log error of *Single Family Properties* using clustering techniques to guide feature selection </br>

->Find key drivers of property value for single familty properties</br>
+>Find key drivers of log error</br>

 > Deliver report that the data science team can read through and replicate, while understanding what steps were taken, why and what the outcome was.

-> Make recommendations on what works or doesn't work in predicting these homes' values
+> Make recommendations on what works or doesn't work in predicting log error, and insights gained from clustering

 ## Deliverables
-> Github repo with a complete readme.md, a final report (.ipynb), acquire & prepare modules (.py), other supplemental artifacts created while working on the project (e.g. exploratory/modeling notebook(s))</br>
+> Github repo with a complete README.md, a final report (.ipynb), other supplemental artifacts and modules created while working on the project (e.g. exploratory/modeling notebook(s))</br>
-> 5 minute presentation of your final notebook</br>
+> 5 minute recording of a presentation of final notebook</br>

-## Data Dictionary
+## Data Dictionary **
 |Target|Datatype|Definition|
 |:-----|:-----|:-----|
 |home_value|xxx non-null: uint8| property tax assessed values